furansa/echo-server/README.md

-# echoserver
+# Echo Server
-Simple Qt based TCP echo server to test network applications
+Simple Qt based TCP echo server to test network applications.

+This is currently a **work in progress**.